sinnerschrader/sinnerschrader-career/data/jobs/en/(senior)-frontend-dev-fra.md

 - Basic understanding of backend technologies
 - Solution orientation, high sense of responsibility and quality awareness
 - Flexibility, initiative and digital pioneering spirit

+### This is what we offer:

+- High level of personal responsibility, fast decision-making and flat hierarchies
+- Exciting and innovative projects with well-known companies
+- Varied tasks and space for own ideas
+- Personal and professional development
+- Great Benefits
+- Pleasant working atmosphere, fun at work and an agile, innovative team

 Please send us your application documents by email only to <jobs@sinnerschrader.com>.